intsez/Pi-hole_autoinstaller/README.md

 ## Pi-hole_autoinstaller
-Almost fully automatic Pi-hole installer.
 A script that helps you install Pi-hole with an admin web interface, several security options and adds a huge number of frequently updated hosts/domains to the Pi-hole blacklist.
 All this with minimal user interaction.

 ## You will be able to:
 * choose whether you want to install the default lighttpd web server or the [Nginx web server](https://docs.pi-hole.net/guides/webserver/nginx/)